Caleb-Oneyemi/open-todos/README.md

 # Open Todos
-A Basic GraphQL Client for creating a public todo list powered by AWS Amplify.
+A Basic GraphQL Client for creating an anonymous public todo list powered by AWS Amplify.